 From this point on, when you connect batteries and turn the switch on, the ESC will give the initialization "ring" followed by battery cell count beeps (only in Auto-LiPo mode), and then after the arming delay the ESC will "ring" twice, indicating it is ARMED and will respond to throttle application.

-If you have problems calibrating your transmitter with the Castle ESC, please see the troubleshooting guide on page 36, visit www.castlecreations.com/support, or contact our world class technical support department via email or on the phone.
+If you have problems calibrating your transmitter with the Castle ESC, please see the "troubleshooting guide" section, visit www.castlecreations.com/support, or contact our world class technical support department via email or on the phone.

 Final Check